An Examination of Galactic Polarization with Application to the Planck TB Correlation: Stokes [Q,U] and transformation to [E,B]

 \section{Stokes [Q,U] and transformation to [E,B]}

-$E$ and $B$ may be thought of as complex linear combinations of Stokes $Q$ and $U$ in harmonic space \citep{zaldarriaga/seljak:1997, kamionkowski/etal:1997}.
-In the spatial domain (pixel space), the transformation does not encode all the information from a single $Q$ or $U$ pixel into that same pixel in $E$ and $B$, but rather distributes the [$Q,U$] pixel signal across multiple pixels in $E$ and $B$.
-As an example, Figure~\ref{fig:q2eb} shows the transformation of a single pixel with $Q=1$, $U=0$ into $E$ and $B$ maps.
-The small-scale localized signal in $Q$ transforms into a quadrupolar pattern in $E$ and $B$: $B$ is rotated 45 degrees with respect to $E$ \citep{hu/white:1997}.
-The example in the figure uses $3^\circ$ pixels: the pixel scale sets the size of the [$E,B$] structure from a single [$Q,U$] pixel.
-Signal from larger scale structure transforms in a less localized fashion.
-Signal redistribution means masks in [$Q,U$] pixel space do not transform cleanly into $E$ and $B$.
-Similarly, convenient foreground characterizations in [$Q,U$] such as spectral index maps do not transform equivalently into [$E,B$] as well.
+$E$ and $B$ maps may be expressed as second derivatives of the Stokes $Q$ and $U$ maps (e.g., equation 9 of \citealt{zaldarriaga/seljak:1997}, see also \citealt{kamionkowski/etal:1997}).
+As a result, the relation between the two systems in pixel space is non-local.
+In Figure~\ref{fig:q2eb} we show the transformation of a single pixel with $Q=1$, $U=0$ into $E$ and $B$ maps.
+The local $Q$ signal becomes a quadrupolar pattern in $E$ and $B$, where $B$ is rotated 45 degrees relative to $E$ \citep{hu/white:1997}.
+In this example, the pixel scale sets the scale of the [$E,B$] structure, but more generally the Hessian of the [$Q,U$] maps determines the scale of structure in the [$E, B$] maps.
+As a consequence of non-locality, masks appropriate for [$Q,U$] data are not necessarily suitable for the corresponding [$E,B$] data.
+Similarly, note that simple characterizations of foreground structure in [$Q,U$], such as spectral indices, will not necessarily carry over to the corresponding [$E,B$] maps.

 Throughout this paper, we utilize the {\textsl{healpy}}{\footnote{\url{https://github.com/healpy/healpy/}}} \citep{zonca/etal:2019} and {\textsl{HEALPix}}{\footnote{\url{http://healpix.sourceforge.net}}} \citep{gorski/etal:2005} analysis package.
 The package function {\textsl{map2alm}} is used to transform $Q$ and $U$ using the spin-2 spherical harmonic basis functions with coefficients $a_{lm}^E$ and $a_{lm}^B$, and then the function {\textsl{alm2map}} is used to evaluate $E$ and $B$ maps from the $a_{lm}$'s.
 The {\textsl{healpy}} transformation sets monopole and dipole ($\ell = 0,1$) components to zero, so that all full-sky [$E,B$] maps that we show have zero mean and dipole.
 Additionally, we retain the polarization convention adopted by \wmap\ and \planck\ data products, which differs from the IAU convention by the sign of Stokes $U${\footnote{\url{https://healpix.sourceforge.io/html/intro_HEALPix_conventions.htm}}}.